-Electronic searches for evidence were conducted in Ovid® MEDLINE®, PsycINFO®, Embase[®], the Cochrane Library, and SCOPUS[®] databases through January 16, 2023.
+Electronic searches for evidence were conducted in Ovid® MEDLINE®, PsycINFO®, Embase®, the Cochrane Library, and SCOPUS® databases through February 4, 2021.
 Searches were initially run in September 2020 with ongoing, automated monthly searches to identify newly published studies.
-For this update, search strategies were updated to include terms for subacute pain and applied to databases from inception to identify studies on subacute pain.
-No edits were needed to add adolescents, as there were previously no age restrictions in the strategies; however, a separate search was conducted from inception focused on adolescents and reviewed.
-Additionally, we re-assessed previously excluded studies for eligibility based on revised inclusion criteria.
-Search strategies are shown in Appendix A. Electronic searches were supplemented with review of reference lists of relevant studies and reviewing the two prior AHRO pain reports^{3,4} for studies that met our inclusion criteria.
-A Federal Register Notice was posted, and a Supplemental Evidence And Data for Systematic review (SEADS) portal was available for submission of unpublished studies for last year's version of this report.
+Search strategies are available in Appendix A. Electronic searches were supplemented with review of reference lists of relevant studies and reviewing the two prior AHRQ pain reports^{1,2} for studies that met our inclusion criteria.
+A Federal Register Notice was posted, and a Supplemental Evidence And Data for Systematic review (SEADS) portal was available for submission of unpublished studies.
 As part of living systematic review methods, the electronic searches were automated to be run on a biweekly basis, with results emailed directly to the EPC librarian and the research team for processing.
 Citations were uploaded into DistillerSR® software for study selection management.

-The updated criteria listed above were used to determine eligibility for inclusion and exclusion of abstracts.
+The pre-established criteria listed above were used to determine eligibility for inclusion and exclusion of abstracts.
 Using Distiller® SR, the review team conducted manual online assessment of study citations.
 All citations deemed potentially relevant by at least one of the reviewers were retrieved for full-text review.
 To ensure accuracy, any citation deemed not relevant for full-text review were reviewed by a second researcher.
 We initially planned to explore using the Distiller® AI feature to automate exclusion of abstracts that are clearly not relevant.
 Briefly, Distiller®SR AI is training in the background, learning from the human decisions on abstract eligibility.
-We planned to utilize the Distiller® AI decisions to assist with dual review when it reached a level of 95 percent accuracy (this typically takes 2000 citations, but varies by topic).
-However, the biweekly citation counts have been low, so the AI feature has not been required.
+When the Distiller® AI decisions reach a level of 95 percent accuracy, we will deploy the system to assist with dual review (this typically takes 2000 citations, but varies by topic).
+To date, the biweekly citation counts have been low, and the AI feature has not been utilized.